Adithya-5369/Leave-Automation-System/README.md

-# 📝 Leave Automation System for NIT Andhra Pradesh
+# 📝 Faculty Leave Automation for NIT Andhra Pradesh

 A secure, full-stack web platform designed to automate the multi-level leave request and approval process for faculty and staff at NIT Andhra Pradesh.
 This system addresses inefficiencies in manual workflows with digital dashboards, OTP login, structured approvals, and real-time analytics.